 I have learned to fit in our listening as we go about our daily homeschool routine.
 We listen to the music in the car while we are driving to our appointments or errands.
 I put the music on when they are working on art projects.
 I listen to the music during the day while I work on the computer.
 You would be surprised at how many times you can find to listen to one or two of the selections each day.

 You can click the link to Amazon.com below and there you can actually listen to samples of the music from each CD.

-Each one of these volumes could be the basis of a term’s music appreciation.
-Here is what the introduction says for these kits.
+Each one of these volumes could be the basis of a term’s homeschool music appreciation.
+Here is what the introduction says for these kits:

 “Each volume requires two to three hours of listening and reading.
 If you’re new to classical music, this CD and instruction manual may be easier to absorb if you plan several shorter sittings…..It is not essential for you to have read Volume One before beginning Volume Two, but if you go through these CDs in order, you’ll have a better overall understanding of classical music.”

-These CDs are a great starting point for a study of classical music.
+These CDs are a great starting point for a study of classical music in your homeschool.
 You can use the selections to pick composers you want to listen to in more depth in the future.
 If you find a composer you like and want to stop and dwell on his music, you can be flexible and do that as well.

 I love to keep things simple and the Classical Music Start-Up CDs with the accompanying instruction manual are an inexpensive and painless way to expose your children to great music.
-These CDs are appropriate for all ages of students.
-In fact, I use them in my high school music appreciation plans on Harmony Fine Arts.
-These plans are free and you can download the PDFs to use with your children.
+These CDs are appropriate for all ages of homeschool students.
+In fact, they are used in the high school homeschool music appreciation plans from You ARE An ARTiST.

 You can also listen to both of these Classical Music Start-Up Kits on Naxos.com if you are a subscriber.
 You can also listen to samples on Naxos.com for free.